Sopamo/double-vue/README.md

 ## Roadmap

+- [ ] Unify double between regular usage and pinia
+- [ ] Add reactivity to isLoading in regular usage
 - [ ] Add support to configure the data requests in pinia
 - [ ] Finalize readme
 - [ ] Finalize the example project